rgd01sh/Eid-Gift-Box/README.md

-#  🌟 Eid Mubarak Celebration Game! 🌟
+#   ✨🌙 Eid Celebration Game! 🌙✨

 An interactive celebration game where you collect flying money from an Eid gift box!